eeriespace/eeriespace.github.io/_posts/2020-08-09-play-report-eye-for-an-eye-assassination-for-the-causa-scientiae.md

 ### Entrance - Ground floor

-A **Vesel** is looking the furniture in the entrance, Lana prepares herself to fight but they enigmatically smile at her and give her a book.
+A **Vessel** is looking the furniture in the entrance, Lana prepares herself to fight but they enigmatically smile at her and give her a book.
 Then they leave. ``NPC reaction friendly`` ``Magic relic: The Wheiley Diary``

 > What!
 This relic is huge.
-Apparently it han absorb up to 200 points of sanity
+Apparently it can absorb up to 200 points of sanity
 > lost!!!
 Woa, this is really great.
 By the way, Lana lost -7 sanity in the
 > last mission so I need to check when I can meditate again, she will recover
 > sanity after a week without sanity lost, which now it is guaranteed since I